goldblocx/api/README.md

 API requests should use **https** and provide the content type as JSON (application/json) or XML (application/xml).
 This depends on the "Accept" and "Content-Type" headers you use.
 The default type is JSON (if you didn't specify any headers).

+In some example you may be asked to register via the web application.
+Please use the following url for **test** environment - https://web.projectdgc.com or https://web.copernicusgold.com for the production stage.

 # API Specifications